Thomas Collingwood (Jacobite): Role in 1745 rising

+Later life

+After the defeat in 1745, Jacobitism was a spent force.
+However, the authorities continued to suspect Catholics of sedition for decades afterwards, occasionally taking censuses of those who could be identified as “papists”, and not lifting the last of the penal laws until 1791.
+Nevertheless, Thomas Collingwood remained openly Catholic, and was noted, along with his wife and children, in the national Return of Papists taken in 1767 and in a local return for the parish of Ellingham in 1780.

+Collingwood was a Northumbrian farmer for the remainder of his life.
+For most of that time, he was a tenant of Catholic landlords: first, Allan Hodgson of Tone (his co-conspirator in the 1745 rising); then Sir John Swinburne, who leased Collingwood land at Capheaton and later at Edlingham.
+For the last decade or so of his life, Collingwood owned a farm jointly with his brother Francis in North Charlton.
+In that township, Thomas was seen as a minor gentleman; for example, he was of sufficient standing to be appointed as Petty Constable for North Charlton in 1774.
+During his term of office, he arranged that a pauper woman, who had a child and was heavily pregnant, should be removed to the neighbouring township of Ellingham for the birth of her baby.
+This action meant that the people of North Charlton would no longer be responsible for her upkeep.
+However, the citizens of Ellingham lodged a formal complaint and in the local quarter sessions he was convicted of unlawful conduct.

+Collingwood died in North Charlton on 6 March 1781, intestate and in debt.
+He was buried in the graveyard of Whittingham, alongside his parents and other relatives.

-Later notoriety
+Subsequent notoriety

 In the late 19th century, two historians sympathetic to the Jacobite cause drew attention to Collingwood's contribution.
 The first, D. D. Dixon, a Northumbrian writing about his home area, recounted the deeds of many members of the Collingwood family, and noted that the Catholic, George Collingwood of Eslington, had been executed for his participation in the 1715 rising.
 Dixon then quoted the reward notice transcribed above, as evidence that in 1745 "the Jacobite spirit still burned within the hearts of the Collingwoods."
 The second author, R. J. Charleton, wrote Netherdyke, one of the few historical novels devoted to the second Jacobite rising.
 Its characters are mostly fictional, but "young Thomas Collingwood of Thrunton" makes a brief appearance among conspirators who are planning a race meeting, intended as a cover for a Jacobite rally.
 This novel portrays in some detail the part played by Northumbrians in the 1745 rising, carrying information between Bonnie Prince Charlie in Scotland and rebels in England.

 In the present day, the Northumbrian Jacobite Society has documented the 19th-century revival of interest in the Jacobite movement and aims to keep that interest alive.
 In its account "Northumbrians in the '45", Thomas Collingwood is the first of only two named individuals who were active in the rising.